zannloo/tp/docs/DeveloperGuide.md

        Use case resumes at step 1.

 * 2c.
-No path specified
+No path specified.

     * 2b1.
 ProfBook creates ToDo under current directly, either for groups while at root or for students while in group.